Walking the Ancient Terraces of Moray and the Salt Mines of Maras

 Moray: The Agricultural Laboratory

 Moray features a series of concentric terraces that form natural amphitheaters.
-Believed to have been an experimental agricultural site, each level of the terraces created a different microclimate, allowing the Incas to test various crops.
+Believed to have been an experimental agricultural site, each terrace level created a different microclimate, allowing the Incas to test various crops.

 What to Expect